The Balloonatic

-The Balloonatic is a 1923 American short comedy film co-directed by and starring Buster Keaton.
+Balloonatic is a 1923 American short comedy film co-directed by and starring Buster Keaton.
 It was one of Keaton's final short films.

 Plot

 A young man (Keaton) has a series of encounters in an amusement area, much like Coney Island, until happening upon a group of men preparing a gas balloon for launch.
 The young man assists the group by climbing atop the balloon to affix a pennant, when the balloon mistakenly takes flight with no one aboard but the young man.
 The young man finally downs the balloon in a wilderness area, where he encounters a young outdoorswoman and proceeds to have a series of misadventures.